russplaysguitar/hash-task/README.md

 Tasks created using this syntax will automatically be opened and assigned to the user who posts it with the project name being that user's name.

 For example, a status update from Joe: `#/groceries Need to buy food on Tues` results in a new project named `Joe` and a new task named `groceries` which has been assigned to Joe.
+If other users wish to reference this task, they would use the ID: `#joe/groceries`

 ### API Client Specifications